jcedeno142/Messaging_App/README.md

 # Messaging_App
-Messaging app using firebase as the database
+Android Messaging app using firebase as the database